jenkinsci/react-plugin-template/README.md

-# React Boilerplate for Jenkins Plugin
+#  React Plugin Template

-This is a boilerplate project which builds Jenkins plugin UI with React.
+This is a template project which builds Jenkins plugin UI with React.

 ## Overview

-Developing plugin for Jenkins has always been an easy way to do with its Jelly based UI render system, but Jelly seems to be pretty heavy when we need to use some more modern tools like React and if we need to make the plugin UI much customized, this is what this boilerplate is built for.
+Developing plugin for Jenkins has always been an easy way to do with its Jelly based UI render system, but Jelly seems to be pretty heavy when we need to use some more modern tools like React and if we need to make the plugin UI much customized, this is what this template is built for.

-This boilerplate is part of the project [Working Hours UI Improvement](https://summerofcode.withgoogle.com/projects/#6112735123734528) during
+This template is part of the project [Working Hours UI Improvement](https://summerofcode.withgoogle.com/projects/#6112735123734528) during
 [Google Summer of Code 2019](https://summerofcode.withgoogle.com/), which improve the UI of Working Hours Plugin using this pattern to develop Jenkins plugin with React.
 The main repository could be found at [Working Hours Plugin](https://github.com/jenkinsci/working-hours-plugin).

 ## Features